 - Masks/face coverings - Children age 5 and above are required to wear a mask or face covering that covers their nose and mouth.
 Children ages 2-5 should wear a mask or face covering at the discretion of their parents.
-Face shields and transparent masks are also an option. - o All adults are required to wear masks or face coverings. - Exceptions to mask and face covering requirements must be made for those for whom it is not possible due to medical conditions or other health and safety factors. - Physical distancing - Maintain a minimum physical distance of three feet between individual people.
+Face shields and transparent masks are also an option. - o All adults are required to wear masks or face coverings. - Exceptions to mask and face covering requirements must be made for those for whom it is not possible due to medical conditions or other health and safety factors. - Physical distancing - Maintain a physical distance of six feet between individual people whenever possible, and at least three feet at a minimum.